bihealth/bih-cluster/bih-cluster/docs/how-to/software/singularity.md

     Thus, you will have to build the images on your local workstation (or anywhere where you have root access).
     You can then run the built images on the BIH HPC.

+    This is also true for the `--writeable` flag.
+    Apparently it needs root permissions which you don't have on the cluster.

 ## Quickstart

 !!! important "Link ~/.singularity to ~/work/.singularity"